-First of all, make sure to cut the chicken into pieces as similar in size and thickness as possible, so they all cook at the same pace.
-After the chicken has browned on the outside, test for doneness by poking a toothpick or thin wooden skewer into a thick part of a piece of chicken.
-With time you will get used to the right texture to look for (the toothpick should slide through to the bottom, and you should be able to feel the fibres of the meat, not a kind of gelatinous resistance).
+First of all, make sure to cut the chicken into pieces similar in size and thickness.
+That way, they all cook at the same pace.
+After the chicken has browned on the outside, test for doneness.
+Poke a toothpick or thin wooden skewer into a thick part of a piece of chicken.
+With time you will get used to the right texture to look for.
+(The toothpick should slide through to the bottom, and you should be able to feel the fibres of the meat, not a kind of gelatinous resistance).
 If uncertain, here’s a cool trick: poke the stick into a thick part of the meat for 10 seconds, take it out and touch it to the inside of your wrist to check the temperature.
 It should be burning hot – warm doesn’t cut it!
 If not hot, cook a little longer and test again.

 This is a great Japanese recipe for days when you’re craving some yummy fried chicken right now, but don’t want to deal with deep-frying and its subsequent clean up.
 It’s also a much appreciated addition to any bento!

-Coat the chicken with flour.
+- Coat the chicken with flour.

-Remove the chicken and negi and wipe the pan with a paper towel to get rid of the excess oil.
+- Remove the chicken and negi and wipe the pan with a paper towel to get rid of the excess oil.
 Return everything to the pan and add the sauce, tossing to coat.
 Simmer until glazed, about 30 seconds.
 Serve and enjoy!